nhsengland/github-WoW/README.md

 ### Repository Contents

 The three main files are held in 'docs'.
-These are:
 - REPO_WoW.md
 - TEAM_WoW.md
 - ORG_WoW.md
+These set out ways of working for repo owners, team maintainers and organisation owners.

-Alongside these are an example CODE_OF_CODUCT.md, OPEN_CODE_CHECKLIST.md, and Escalation.md
+Alongside these are example OPEN_CODE_CHECKLIST.md, and Escalation.md

 ### Github - How we use it